eclipse-ecal/ecal/README.md

 * provides a C++ and C interface for easy integration into other languages (like python or csharp)
 * runs on windows, linux, intel and arm platforms
 * has powerful tools for recording, replay and monitoring all your data flows - decentralized
+* integrates gently into your ROS2 environement with the brand new [eCAL RMW](https://github.com/continental/rmw_ecal)

 Really ??
 Just another pub/sub middleware ?
 Why ?
 What is the different to my beloved fully featured DDS ?